opensearch-project/project-website/_authors/gzhichao.markdown

 github: zhichao-aws
 ---

 **Zhichao Geng** is an AWS software development engineer working on the OpenSearch Project.
-He has much knowledge on LLMs and AI.
+He is interested in large language models and artificial intelligence.